User Guide - v2.0

 PreToolUse Hook

 mai init installs a PreToolUse hook into Claude Code or Cursor.
-After installation, every .md file an AI reads is automatically checked.
-If it starts with @markdownai, the hook intercepts the read and routes it through the MarkdownAI engine before the AI sees it.
+After installation, every .md file an AI tries to read directly is checked.
+If the file is a MarkdownAI document, the hook blocks the raw read and returns an explanation that tells the AI to fetch the file through the MarkdownAI MCP server instead.
+The MCP server runs every directive and returns the rendered output - so the AI sees live state, never directive syntax.

 # Auto-detect your AI client and install